- ‘I Am Alive’ app gains popularity in terror-ravaged Lebanon

 Winter meetings start with Hall of Fame vote

-Joe Torre, Tony La Russa and Bobby Cox were among the candidates considered Sunday by the Hall of Fame’s expansion era committee.
+Joe Torre, Tony La Russa and Bobby Cox were among the candidates considered by the Hall of Fame’s expansion era committee in voting scheduled to be announced Monday.
 The trio of retired managers was joined on the 12-man ballot by a pair of much-debated figures who died in recent years: New York Yankees owner George Steinbrenner and pioneering players’ union head Marvin Miller.

 Torre and Cox retired as managers after the 2010 season and La Russa after leading St. Louis to the 2011 championship.
 Torre won four World Series titles with the Yankees, La Russa three with Oakland and the Cardinals, and Cox one with Atlanta.
 La Russa is third among managers with 2,728 wins; Cox had 2,504 and Torre 2,326.